Andercore/Subway-Surfers/Code/B+/Readme.md

-These are the simple codes, which do not modify the gameplay of the game
+These are the B+ category codes, they do not modify the gameplay of the game